Muscles & Joints

 Symptom

-Ankle Pain: Causes, Treatments and When to go see your Doctor or get an X-Ray
+Ankle Pain: Causes, Treatments, and When to Seek Help

 Ankle pain is one of the most common types of joint pain, and there are many different causes.
 If you have had a trauma like a high-impact sports injury, there may be the possibility of a broken bone.
 If you have not had any trauma, there are many different causes such as skin problems, joint problems like arthritis or gout, muscle and tendon problems like Achilles tendinopathy, and many more.
 If you have severe pain, or pain that is not settling with simple pain relief, you may need to seek advice from your doctor.